hodyroff/scs-training/Virtualization/Ceph-Knowledge.md

     - Considered less proven than 3x replication

 #### Block storage: Rados Block Device
-* Client code that exposes ceph storage as a block device ("image")
+* Client code that exposes Ceph storage as a block device ("image")
     - A set of freely addressable blocks
     - Like a disk
-* Stores blocks of e.g. 4MB as ceph rados objects
+* Stores blocks of e.g. 4MB as Ceph rados objects
-* Available as linux kernel driver (rbd) and supported by libvirt
+* Available as Linux kernel driver (rbd) and supported by libvirt
     - Acts like other block devices (e.g. SCSI disks)
 * Block size considerations:
     - Writes cause Read-Modify-Write cycles, which becomes worse for larger blocks